GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

     the first byte wasn't sent until the function sent its _last_ byte to the control plane.
--   There was a limit of 32 MB on responses, which makes sense because the control plane had to hold the entire response in order to forward it.
+-   There was a limit of 32 MB on responses, which makes sense because the control plane had to hold the entire response in memory in order to forward it.

 Streaming responses alleviate both of these concerns.
 Bytes are sent back to the client as soon as the function writes them.
-This means that the delay in the delivery of the first byte is not tied to the overall run time of the function, and the responses don't have to sit in control plane memory at all, so they can be any size and put little to no memory pressure on the control plane.
+This means that the delay in the delivery of the first byte is not tied to the overall run time of the function, and the responses don't need to sit in control plane memory at all, so they can be any size and put little to no memory pressure on the control plane.

 ## Using this new opportunity for a smart Cloud Storage proxy